chris-aqui/sound-atlas/README.md

 ```

 Install dependencies:
+open two terminals and cd into both frontend and backend and run npm i

 Set up environment variables: Create a .env file in the root directory and add the following variables:
 ```